rk2900/DRSA/README.md

 After package installation, you can simple run the code in `python` directory with the demo tiny dataset(sampled from BIDDING dataset's campaign 2259).
 The outputs of the code are in `python/output' directory.

 ```
-python3 km.py             # for Kaplan-Meier
+python km.py             # for Kaplan-Meier
-python3 gamma_model.py    # for Gamma
+python gamma_model.py    # for Gamma
-python3 cox.py            # for Lasso-Cox and DeepSurv
+python cox.py            # for Lasso-Cox and DeepSurv
-python3 deephit.py        # for DeepHit
+python deephit.py        # for DeepHit
 python DRN.py 0.0001      # for DRN
 python DRSA.py 0.0001     # for DRSA
 ```